jimxshaw/samples-reactjs/components-custom/src/README.md

 ##### Ideally, avoid arrays or objects as they're more complex compared to the simple types.

 4. Look at mockup.
 Remove or simplify parts that aren't changing.
+    - E.g. in the mocks, remove hard coded text because they're set and has nothing to do with state or events.

 5. Replace remaining elements with text descriptions.
+    - Use simple descriptions, preferably one word that captures the essence of what's happening.
+E.g. *expanded, collapsed, collapsed*.
+    - Tip: imagine you're telling another engineer who cannot see your screen what the UI looks like.

 6. Repeat #4 and #5 with a different variation.
+    - E.g. *collapsed, collapsed, expanded*.

 7. Image you have to write a function that returns the text of steps #5 and #6.
-In addition to your component props, *what other arguments would you need?*
+In addition to your component props, *what other argument(s) would this function need?*
+    - E.g. the function must return *collapsed, collapsed, expanded* and also return *expanded, collapsed, collapsed*.
+    - E.g. the addtional argument could be a number representing the index in the array where the *expanded* variable would be.

 ### Where is it defined?

 8. Decide where each event handler and state will be defined.
+    - Tip: crucial question to ask, does any component besides Accordion *reasonably* need to know which item is expanded?
+    - If Yes, put *expanded* in App.
+If No, put *expanded* in Accordion.